edcorners/MyAppPortfolio/README.md

 ## Usage

-Clone this repository on your machine, open the code on Android Studio 1.5 and run.
+Clone this repository on your machine, open the code on Android Studio.
+Upgrade gradle configuration if necessary.
+Run.